Myth No. 1

 But scientists have yet to crack the fundamental problem of creating life.
 We can build a matrix that will support living tissue, and we can add a kind of “cell ink” from the recipient’s stem cells to create the tissue.
 But we haven’t been able to generate a microscopic capillary network to feed oxygen to this tissue.

 The most promising current work focuses on artificial skin, which is of special interest to cosmetic companies looking for an unlimited supply of skin for testing new products.
 Skin is the easiest organ to manufacture because it’s relatively stable, but success is several years away at best.
 Other organs are decades away from reality: Even if we could solve the capillary problem, the cost of each organ might be prohibitive.

-dominate 3-D printing.
+Small-scale users will dominate 3-D printing.